The Confident Eater

 iv) Roast potatoes – sometimes making these smaller and crispier is a win.

 2. Pasta – plain pasta is often a win.
-Adding to it though can be more difficult.
+Combining it with other things though can be more difficult.

 i) Pasta types – if you do have a plain pasta eater then rotating shapes and colours, if possible, is a good idea.

-ii) 2 minute noodles – these are super popular.
-Moving to a regular pasta, or changing the sauce or cooking in broth, for example, can all add to the nutrient value.
+ii) 2 minute noodles – these are super popular among selective eaters.
+Swapping to a regular pasta, or changing the sauce or cooking in broth, for example, can all add to the nutrient value.

 iii) Adding – even a bit of salt, some melted butter or oil is a good start.
-Perhaps it’s a favourite like grated cheese or pieces of ham.
-If on is not okay then serving repeatedly at the side builds an association.
+Perhaps it’s a favourite other food like grated cheese or pieces of ham.
+If on top of is not okay, then serving repeatedly at the side builds an association and is still valuable.

 iv) Dipping – putting the pasta into sauce is easier than pouring on top.
-Can your child dip into ketchup or yoghurt?
+Can your child dip into ketchup or yoghurt, for example?

 Dinner ideas for very fussy eaters, Judith Yeabsley|Fussy Eating NZ, mac & cheese, #dinnerideasforveryfussyeaters, #dinnersforfussyeaters, #dinnersforforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters